Skip to content

 some stimulate and strengthen the development of the baby’s immature immune system.
 This results in better health, even years after breastfeeding has ended.
 For these and other reasons, based on scientific evidence, the World Health Assembly has adopted, as a public health recommendation, that babies should be fed exclusively on breastmilk for six months and continue breastfeeding at least until two years of age (1).

-Breastfeeding promotes child survival:
+Breastfeeding promotes child survival

-If all babies were fed only breastmilk for the first six months of life, the lives of an estimated 1.5 million infants would be saved every year and the health and development of millions of others would be greatly improved,” states UNICEF in its 2002 edition of Facts for Life (2).
+“If all babies were fed only breastmilk for the first six months of life, the lives of an estimated 1.5 million infants would be saved every year and the health and development of millions of others would be greatly improved,” states UNICEF in its 2002 edition of Facts for Life (2).

 In resource-poor settings, exclusive breastfeeding may be the best option for HIV-positive mothers (3).
-This is confirmed by the November 2006 WHO Consensus Statement on HIV and Infant Feeding. http://www.who.int
+This is confirmed by the November 2006 WHO Consensus Statement on HIV and Infant Feeding.

-and even more so in developing countries and in regions having to cope with war, conflict, population displacement, natural disasters, or economic crises.
+Breastfeeding is an essential means of providing food security for millions of infants worldwide (4), and even more so in developing countries and in regions having to cope with war, conflict, population displacement, natural disasters, or economic crises.

 Bhutta et al. study shows how breastfeeding initiation immediately after birth is one of the more effectiven interventions.
-Read full article

 Breastfeeding protects against infectious diseases: